 Medical Services

-- First Aid – Emergency medical care is available 24/7 at the First Aid Post, which has an on-site pharmacy and a travel clinic (see Travel Clinic section for details).
-Enter from the landside entrance in Departures Hall 2, one level above Check-In Desk 16, or the airside entrance on the 2nd Floor of Lounge 2.
+- First Aid – Emergency medical care is available 24/7 at the First Aid Post, which also includes an on-site pharmacy and travel clinic.
+Accessible from both landside (Departures Hall 2) and airside (Lounge 2).

-- Pharmacy – The Apotheek is located in Arrivals 1, Schiphol Plaza.
-Medicines can be ordered in advance and picked up 24/7.
-Hours: 8 AM – 8 PM.
-A pharmacy is also available at the First Aid Post for clinic patients, open 24 hours.
+- Pharmacy – The Apotheek is located in Schiphol Plaza (Arrivals 1).
+Medicines can be ordered in advance for pickup.
+A pharmacy is also available within the First Aid Post for clinic patients.

 Mobile Charging – see “Mobile Charging” above.